cobalthq/cobalt-product-public-docs/README.md

   git submodule update --init --recursive
   ```

+  - There's a bug, https://github.com/google/docsy/issues/626.
+Use the workaround described in the bug to point the
+     Docsy submodule to a specific commit.

 Once you've made your working copy of the site repo, from the repo root folder, run:

 ```